yzhcat/botwebtest/docs/en/index.md

 ### **Provide Feedback**

-- If you have any questions or suggestions while using the OriginBot kit, please ask and discuss in the [Guyueju Community Forum](https://www.guyuehome.com/interlocution?id=1826932316801544194){:target="_blank"}.
+- If you have any questions or suggestions while using the OriginBot kit, please ask and discuss in the [Guyuehome Community Forum](https://www.guyuehome.com/interlocution?id=1826932316801544194){:target="_blank"}.

 - If you encounter any bugs while using OriginBot, please submit an issue in the [code repository](https://github.com/yzhcat/originbot){:target="_blank"}.